andrew/ultimate-awesome/README.md

 - [awesome-golang-repositories](https://github.com/ezeoleaf/awesome-golang-repositories) - List of the repositories published by Larry.
 - [awesome-devops](https://github.com/frimik/awesome-devops) - List of stuff worth remembering (and using).
 - [cybersecurity-golang-security](https://github.com/paulveillard/cybersecurity-golang-security) - An ongoing collection of Go tools and frameworks, software, libraries, learning tutorials, frameworks, academic and practical resources.
-- [awesome-k8s](https://github.com/nataz77/awesome-k8s) - List of various CNCF and non-CNCF projects and components to help you build cloud-native microservices architectures. .
 - [awesome-go](https://github.com/vicanso/awesome-go) - It's a mirror of `avelino/awesome-go`, which sorts the repos by stars, while original `awesome-go` sorts by alphabet only.
 - [awesome-cloud-native](https://github.com/hard-kernel/awesome-cloud-native) - Some useful cloud native project and tools.
 - [awesome-trevor](https://github.com/pcgeek86/awesome-trevor) - This repository contains links to things that Trevor thinks are awesome.